embedded-office/canopen-stack/docs/_examples/quickstart.md

 *Note: For complex object entries (like the 1018h), the subindex 0 holds the highest subindex in this object.
 The shown values are only dummy values.
 The correct value for vendor ID is managed by CiA, because each registered company will get a worldwide unique value.*

-Add the following lines into the object dictionary:
+See the following lines in the object dictionary:

 ```c
   :